Finnish Spitz Dog

 breed.

-Best suited to a house with a reasonable yard for romping about.
-An
+Best suited to a house with a reasonable yard for training and romping about.

 The Finnish Spitz dog makes a loyal and loving companion for seniors, being a